freeCodeCamp/gsoc/README.md

 1. Prior experience working on Open Source projects.
 2. Experience in any of these technologies, NodeJS, React, GraphQL.
-3. Having contributed to freeCodeCamp's platform is a strong plus.
+3. Prior contribution to freeCodeCamp's platform is a strong plus.

-If you are interested checkout our ideas list, and reach us at the resources listed in the [Contacting us](contacting-us), with links to your work, and we will get back to you.
+If you are interested, checkout our ideas list and reach us at the resources listed in the [contacting us](contacting-us), with links to your work, and we will get back to you.

 Please note:

 1. We would only be able to select you, after you commit strongly to the program.
 Please refer to the [timelines](#timelines), for the duration of the program.
-2. Also, this requires participation 4-5 hours of dedicated interaction with per student per week.
+2. Also, you would be required to interact with each student for 4-5 hours per week, to review their progress.

 ### Submitting Project Ideas

-While, we have a set no of projects, for what we would like students to work on in this year's GSoC, we invite you to submit your own ideas as well.
+We have a limited no. of projects, that we would like students to work on in this year's GSoC.
+However, we also invite you to submit your own ideas.

-Create an issue on the this repository's issue tracker in the below format.
+Create an issue on the this repository's issue tracker in the below format:

-Just be sure to check that this is NOT already something on our list here:

 **_Todo: Add the link to the 2018 list_**